 Pierre Curie (1859-1906)

-French physicist, who received the 1903 Nobel Prize in Physics for his work on radioactivity.
+French physicist, who received the 1903 Nobel Prize in physics for his work on radioactivity.

 Niels Bohr (1885-1962)

-Danish physicist best known for his foundational contributions to understanding atomic structure and quantum mechanics, for which he received the Nobel Prize in Physics in 1922.
+Danish physicist best known for his foundational contributions to understanding atomic structure and quantum mechanics, for which he received the Nobel Prize in physics in 1922.

 Erwin Schrödinger (1887-1961)